 Boston wasn’t the first city to experience a busing backlash.
 Court-ordered busing efforts drew immediate protests across the country, beginning in New York in 1957, and fanning out to cities like Baltimore, Maryland, Pontiac, Michigan and in Louisville, Kentucky.

 Voluntary Busing Programs Peak in 1980s

 Busing programs became voluntary in many communities following the passage of the General Education Provisions Act of 1974, which prohibits federally appropriated funds for busing.
 Berkeley, California was among the cities that continued a voluntary busing program.
-The plan, which led future California Senator Kamala Harris—then a kindergartner—to attend a school outside her neighborhood in 1969, quickly changed the racial demographics of the city’s schools.
+The plan, which led future Vice President Kamala Harris—then a kindergartner—to attend a school outside her neighborhood in 1969, quickly changed the racial demographics of the city’s schools.

 Voluntary busing programs continued into the 1970s and peaked in the early 1980s.
 The trend toward increased integration began to shift, however, in the 1990s, when a series of court rulings released school districts from court-ordered desegregation plans, deeming them no longer necessary.

 Courts even began to tamp down on local, voluntary busing programs.
 A 2007 Supreme Court ruling in Parents Involved in Community Schools vs. Seattle School District #1, limited the ways in which districts can promote desegregation.